-Using a case study approach, the purpose of this review is to examine how relevant, coherent and effective cross-government investment in peacebuilding has been.
-In addition, for each case study, we will consider the extent to which the Women, Peace and Security agenda and promoting global gender equality is pursued, as this is a key government priority.
-We will also consider how well the UK engages with those expected to benefit from its programmes, and how the UK incorporates their needs and priorities into its programme designs.
+Using a case study approach, the purpose of this review was to examine how relevant, coherent and effective cross-government investment in peacebuilding has been.
+In addition, for each case study, we considered the extent to which the Women, Peace and Security agenda and promoting global gender equality was pursued, as this is a key government priority.
+We also considered how well the UK engages with those expected to benefit from its programmes, and how the UK incorporates their needs and priorities into its programme designs.

-The review’s use of the term ‘peacebuilding’ will cover longstanding UK aid and diplomatic efforts to address drivers of conflict, with the aim of helping to prevent and resolve conflict and consolidate post-conflict peace.
+The review’s use of the term ‘peacebuilding’ covers longstanding UK aid and diplomatic efforts to address drivers of conflict, with the aim of helping to prevent and resolve conflict and consolidate post-conflict peace.

 - How well has the UK government responded to different contexts in its peacebuilding approaches?

 - How internally and externally coherent are the UK’s peacebuilding approaches?